apokryphus/advanced-combat-system/README.md

 ## 13. COMPATIBILITY
 - Disclaimer: I don't use this version personally.
-- Overhauls such as `Ghost mode` and `W3EE` are both compatible. `W3EE` requires manual script merging.
+- Overhauls such as `Ghost mode` and `W3EE` are both compatible. `W3EE` has conflicts because it comments out vanilla code.
 Pick ACS code over W3EE.
 - Compatible with other animation changing mods, such as SCAAR or E3 Improved Combat Animations.
 Default Geralt attacks in all modes automatically use these mods if they are installed.
 - Magic Spells has a few incompatibilities, like weapon buffs showing up when they are not supposed to.
 This requires adding code to scripts within Magic Spells to fix this.